neuefische/web-exercises/sessions/recap-project-react/part-9/readme.md

 ## Features

-Each track inside an Album can be added to the favorite song list.
+Each track inside an album can be added to the favorite song list.
 A new page lists all saved songs.
 The save button changes appearance when the song is saved.

 ## Acceptance Criteria